Implementing Event Analytics

 , DATEDIFF(minutes, LAG(e.timestamp) OVER(PARTITION BY e.anonymous_id ORDER BY e.timestamp), e.timestamp) AS inactivity_time

-FROM ${Events.sql()} AS e
+FROM ${events.sql()} AS e

-) as event
+) AS event

-WHERE (event.inactivity_time > 30 OR event.inactivity_time is null)
+WHERE (event.inactivity_time > 30 OR event.inactivity_time IS NULL)

 `,